dkazakov8/reactive-route/docs/guide/routes-configuration.md

 };
 ```

+Be careful with `config.redirect` function.
+It accepts the same route data as `router.redirectTo`,
+but is not typed.
+So, if you refactor your routes, TS errors will not be shown here which may lead to
+incorrect redirects.

-### Accessing Custom Parameters in lifecycle
+### Accessing Custom Parameters in Lifecycle Hooks

-Both `beforeEnter` and `beforeLeave` support passing of custom parameters.
-They are passed in
+Both `beforeEnter` and `beforeLeave` support passing custom parameters.
+These parameters are passed through
 `createRouter({ lifecycleParams })` as will be described in the next section of the documentation.

 ```typescript